jeremyButtler/freezeTB/guides/05-commandline-strikes-back--batch-processing.md

        "$strBarDir" \
        "$outStr" |
      tee "$prefixStr-log.tsv";
-     # tee saves the read counts in "$prefixStr-log.tsv" and
+     # tee saves the read counts in "$prefixStr-log.tsv
-     # prints them to terminal
+     #  and prints them to terminal
 done
 ```